GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 ```

 `PSC`, `ARR`, counter direction, alignment, and the resulting frequency are
 Timer timebase concerns.
-The PWM channel layer reads the already-programmed
+PWM duty operations read the already-programmed
-period but does not choose or mutate the frequency.
+period but do not choose or mutate the frequency; PWM configuration does not
+access the Timer base.

 The application must configure an edge-aligned, up-counting, continuous Timer
-timebase suitable for PWM before calling `TIM_ConfigPWMChannels()`.
+timebase suitable for PWM before calling `TIM_ConfigPWM()`.

 ### Compare value and active time